-Join an interactive experience and learn how robotic technology helps to respond to natural hazards at this link: https://tgreduexplore.org/interactives/robots-to-the-rescue/natural-hazards.html
+Join an interactive experience and learn how robotic technology helps to respond to natural hazards.

-Design an original form of robotic technology or build on a type of robotic technology you learned about in the simulation to address a natural hazard of your choice.
+Design an original form of robotic technology or build on a type of robotic technology you saw in the simulation to address a natural hazard of your choice.